-When Mass Communication students take MC 359: Hollywood Workshop, a course that focuses on the film and television industry, they are given the opportunity to travel to Los Angeles.
-Students spend a week in LA and visit studios, audio and video post-production houses, meet with alumni, and tour the city.
+In COM 359: Hollywood Workshop, a course that focuses on the film and television industry, students are given the opportunity to travel to Los Angeles.
+Students spend a week in LA to visit audio and video post-production houses and studios, meet with alumni, and tour the city.
 Students learn about the production process and apply their knowledge back on campus.

 The Department of Communication offers several on-campus opportunities to gain practical experience.
 For example, students are encouraged to participate in the Dr. Ralph Cappuccilli Speech competition and showcase their skills to the campus for a cash prize.
-Students can also gain experience by getting involved with our campus TV station as reporters, producers, directors, and stage crew members.
-Students can also work as newscasters, sports announcers, and DJs for 93.3 The Joe, our campus radio station.
-Students are welcome to become part of the Columbian Players, the SJC acting troupe that produces two full-length plays and a musical each year.
-Students can also participate in the SJC Improv Club, which organizes two main stage productions annually as well as makes other appearances throughout the year.
-Performance Scholarships of $2,000 are available to students who participate in television, radio, or theatre at SJC.
+Students can gain experience by getting involved with WPUM-TV, our campus TV station, as reporters, producers, directors, and stage crew members.
+Students can also work as newscasters, sports announcers, and DJs for 93.3 The Joe, our campus radio station or as editors and journalists for The Observer, the College’s student-produced newspaper.

 “Mass Communication Makeover”: SJC’s Contact features the Department of Communication’s technological advances